By Edy Werder — IT Consultant & Tech Blogger

 - destemail / sender → email details.

-Restart the Fail2Ban service after making changes to the configurations for them to take effect.
+Restart the Fail2Ban service after making configuration changes for the changes to take effect.

 After editing jail.local, reload Fail2ban and check the SSH jail: